-Anna Andreyevna Akhmatova was born Anna Gorenko in Odessa, the Ukraine, on June 23, 1889.
-Her interest in poetry began in her youth, but when her father found out about her aspirations, he told her not to shame the family name by becoming a “decadent poetess".
+Anna Andreyevna Akhmatova was born Anna Gorenko in Odessa, Ukraine, on June 23, 1889.
+Her interest in poetry began in her youth; but when her father found out about her aspirations, he told her not to shame the family name by becoming a “decadent poetess.”
 He forced her to take a pen name, and she chose the last name of her maternal great-grandmother.
 She attended law school in Kiev and married Nikolai Gumilev, a poet and critic, in 1910.
 Shortly after the marriage, he travelled to Abyssinia, leaving her behind.
 While Gumilev was away, Akhmatova wrote many of the poems that would be published in her popular first book, Evening.
 Her son Lev was also born in 1912.
 He was raised by his paternal grandmother, who disliked Akhmatova.
 Akhmatova protested this situation, but her husband supported his family.
-She would visit with her son during holidays and summer.
+She would visit with her son during holidays and summers.
 Later, Akhmatova would write that “motherhood is a bright torture.
 I was not worthy of it.”

 Upon Evening’s publication in 1912, Akhmatova became a cult figure among the intelligentsia and part of the literary scene in St. Petersburg.
 Her second book, Rosary (1914), was critically acclaimed and established her reputation.
 With her husband, she became a leader of Acmeism, a movement which praised the virtues of lucid, carefully-crafted verse and reacted against the vagueness of the Symbolist style which dominated the Russian literary scene of the period.
 She and Gumilev divorced in 1918.
-Akhmatova married twice more, to Vladimir Shileiko in 1918, whom she divorced in 1928, and Nikolai Punin, who died in a Siberian labor camp in 1953.
-The writer Boris Pasternak, who was already married, had proposed her numerous times.
+Akhmatova married twice more, to Vladimir Shileiko in 1918, whom she divorced in 1928; and Nikolai Punin, who died in a Siberian labor camp in 1953.
+The writer Boris Pasternak, who was already married, had proposed to her numerous times.

 Nikolai Gumilev was executed in 1921 by the Bolsheviks, and, although Akhmatova and he were divorced, she was still associated with him.
 As a result, after her book Anno Domini MCMXXI was published in 1922, she had great difficulty finding a publisher.
 There was an unofficial ban on Akhmatova’s poetry from 1925 until 1940.
-During this time, Akhmatova devoted herself to literary criticism, particularly of Pushkin, and translations.
+During this time, Akhmatova devoted herself to literary criticism, particularly on the works of Alexander Pushkin, and translations.
 During the latter part of the 1930s, she composed a long poem, Requiem, dedicated to the memory of Stalin’s victims.
 In 1940, a collection of previously published poems, From Six Books, was published.
 A few months later it was withdrawn.

-Akhmatova also translated the works of Victor Hugo, Rabindranath Tagore, Giacomo Leopardi, and various Armenian and Korean poets, and she wrote memoirs of Symbolist writer Aleksandr Blok, the artist Amedeo Modigliani, and fellow Acmeist Osip Mandelstam.
-In 1964 she was awarded the Etna-Taormina prize and an honorary doctorate from Oxford University in 1965.
+Akhmatova also translated the works of Victor Hugo, Rabindranath Tagore, Giacomo Leopardi, and various Armenian and Korean poets.
+She also wrote the memoirs of the Russian Symbolist writer Aleksandr Blok, the artist Amedeo Modigliani, and fellow Acmeist Osip Mandelstam.
+In 1964, Akhmatova was awarded the Etna-Taormina prize and, in 1965, an honorary doctorate from Oxford University.
 Her journeys to Sicily and England to receive these honors were her first travels outside Russia since 1912.
-Two years before her death at the age of 76, Akhmatova was chosen president of the Writers’ Union.
+Two years before her death at the age of seventy-six, Akhmatova was chosen to serve as president of the Writers’ Union.